peta-pico/nanodesk/README.md

 #### Possibly - Publishing part
 Due to the previous problems other parts of the system are untested such as the important publishing part.
-Thus, over there other problems can arise.
+Therefore, other problems can arise during the creation and publication of the nanopublications.